NEONScience/NEON-Data-Skills/tutorials/data-institutes/git-intro/git07.md

 ---
 syncID: 31383d0105344f06bca692be74798305
-title: "Assignment: Version Control with GitHub"
+title: "Data Institute Assignment: Version Control with GitHub"
 description: "The page lists the requirements for the week 2 assignment."
 dateCreated: 2016-06-02
 authors: